dschoenig/eat/docs/r_interface.md

 GetLoE(ids.only=TRUE) # all records for assessment 2 have been removed GetAssessments() # assessment 2 is still registered

-# Remove evidence assessment information (i.e. single records) from
-# level_of_evidence table  but keep the corresponding studies and assessments
-# registered in the database
-RemoveEvidence(record.ids=43) # remove record with record_id 43
+# Remove assessor with assessor_id 2
-GetLoE(ids.only=TRUE) # record 43 has been removed
-GetAssessments() # assessment 1 is still registered GetStudies(ids.only=TRUE) # study 3 is still registered
+RemoveAssessors(assessor.ids = 2)
+GetAssessors() # assessor 2 has been removed GetLoE(ids.only=TRUE) # all records involving assessor 2 have been removed GetAssessments() # assessments involving assessor 2 have been removed

 # Remove assessment with assessment_id 1
 RemoveAssessments(assessment.ids=1)